adobkin/libcapn/README.md

 ...
 ```

-> <p style="color: red">In iOS 8 and later, the maximum size allow for a payload is 2 kilobytes, prior to iOS 8
+> <p style="color: red">In iOS 8 and later, the maximum size allowed for a payload is 2 kilobytes; prior to iOS 8
 and in OS X, the maximum payload size is 256 bytes.
-APNs reject any notification that exceeds this limit.<p>
+APNs rejects any notification that exceeds this limit.<p>

-Payload can contain the `content-available` property.
+A payload may contain the `content-available` property.
 If this property is set to a value of 1, it lets the remote notification act as a “silent”
 notification.
 When a silent notification arrives, iOS wakes up your app in the background so that you can get new data from your server or do background
 information processing.
 Users aren’t told about the new or changed information that results from a silent notification.